 In 2020, more actors got a ticket to Middle Earth, including Robert Aramayo (young Ned Start from Game of Thrones), Dylan Smith, Ema Horvath, Tyroe Muhafidin, Nazanin Boniadi, Tom Budge, Owain Arthur, Markella Kavenagh, Joseph Mawle, Ismael Cruz Córdova, Sophia Nomvete, Megan Richards, Charlie Vickers, Daniel Weyman, and Morfydd Clark.
 The latter is going to portray Galadriel.

 “After undertaking an extensive global search, we are delighted finally to reveal the first group of brilliant performers who will take part in Amazon’s The Lord of the Rings series,” showrunner J.D.
 Payne and Patrick McKay said.
 “These exceptionally talented women and men are more than just our actors: they are the newest members of an ever-expanding creative family that is now working tirelessly to bring Middle-earth to life anew for fans and audiences worldwide.”

 Like many productions, The Lord of the Rings prequel was delayed due to restrictions worldwide, but the good news about the cast is a reason for hope.
-While we don’t have a definite release date yet, one thing is certain: with most major actors now known, our return to Middle Earth feels closer than ever.
+With the release date of the new show confirmed, with most major actors now known, our return to Middle Earth feels closer than ever.